 Judge Milan D. Smith: “Sweet Are the Uses of Adversity.”

-• US Supreme Court justice Sandra Day O’Connor struggled to find a job after graduating from Stanford Law School in 1952 because law firms were not hiring women.
-She initially worked without pay as a deputy county attorney and got into politics.
+• US Supreme Court justice Sandra Day O’Connor struggled to find a job after graduating from Stanford Law School in 1952, because law firms were not hiring women.
+She initially worked without pay as a deputy county attorney and then got into politics.
 Her government work was instrumental in her eventual appointment to the bench; as the first female member of what she labeled a “small firm—of nine,” she paved the way for female attorneys for generations to come.

 Comments (0)